-Chantal Housset was trained as a Hepatologist in Université Paris 5 René Descartes, France.
-She was NIH Visiting at University of California San Francisco, USA, in 1992.
-She obtained a PhD degree from Université Paris 07, France, in 1993 and Research Direction Habilitation from Université Paris 06, France, in 1998.
-She was appointed fulltime Researcher at INSERM (National Institute of Health and Medical Research) in 1994, and full-time Professor in Cell Biology at Université Paris 06, in 2000.
-She is Course Director of molecular and cellular biology at Sorbonne University Medical School & Life Science Department.
-She is a member of the Reference Center for Inflammatory Biliary Diseases and Auto-immune Hepatitis, Saint-Antoine Hospital, of the Rare Liver Disease National Network (FILFOIE).
-She is Director of an INSERM- Sorbonne University Laboratory of translational research in Saint-Antoine Research Center (CRSA).
-The expertise of the Laboratory relates to the mechanisms responsible for metabolic and biliary diseases of the liver and their progression towards fibrosis.
+Chantal Housset is Professor of Cell Biology at Sorbone Université, Paris, France, since 2000.
+She is Course Director of molecular and cellular biology at Sorbonne Université Medical School & Life Science Department.
+She is Hepatologist in the Reference Center for Inflammatory Biliary Diseases and Auto-immune Hepatitis, in Saint-Antoine Hospital, and of the Rare Liver Disease National Network (FILFOIE).
+She is the Head of an INSERM-Sorbonne Université Laboratory of translational research on metabolic and biliary diseases of the liver in Centre de Recherche Saint-Antoine (CRSA), Paris.
 Dr Housset is member of the University National Council (CNU) in Cell Biology.
-She published 160 articles.
-Her main scientific contributions relate to the mechanisms of bile secretion, the pathobiology of biliary diseases, the origins and functions of liver myofibroblasts.
+She published 193 articles.
+Her main scientific contributions relate to the pathophysiology of bile secretion and biliary diseases, the progression of metabolic and biliary diseases towards fibrosis, the origins and functions of myofibroblasts in the liver.